feldera/feldera/docs/connectors/sources/debezium-mysql.md

 3. **Create the Kafka Connect input connector:** contact the Kafka Connect instance to create a Kafka Connect input connector which is connected to the MySQL database.
    In turn, Kafka Connect will create Kafka topics automatically based on the database schema it detects.
+Each Kafka topic corresponds to a table.

 4. **Create Feldera input connectors:** create a Feldera input connector to the Kafka topic with Debezium-MySQL formatting.
+For each table, a Feldera input connector must be created.

 The Debezium parts of this article are based on the [**official Debezium tutorial**](https://debezium.io/documentation/reference/tutorial.html), which provides more detailed information and notes regarding Debezium connectors.